josh146/josh146.github.io/content/posts/2015/hirayu-onsen.md

 [!pic](https://lh5.googleusercontent.com/-utr8tL_nk2M/VJ6sm8suMBI/AAAAAAABIUg/OXm-AFX1ij0/w585-h877-no/DSC06582.JPG)

 After standing in awe for at least 20 minutes, I turned around and reluctantly headed back for the bus.
-Although no longer in sight of the waterfall, the view was no less stunning.
+Although no longer in sight of the waterfall, the view was no less stunning (okay, maybe *slightly* less impressive).

 [!pic](https://lh3.googleusercontent.com/-spdPDm9KRcs/VJ6s7-T-P4I/AAAAAAABIXo/SOyTeApBgBM/w1315-h877-no/DSC06613.JPG)